Updated Investor Bulletin: 10 Questions to Consider Before Opening a 529 Account

-2. When should I start saving for a higher education?
+2. When should I start saving in a 529 plan account?

-3. Should I save for college through a 529 plan or are there other ways to save?
+3. Should I save through a 529 plan or are there other ways to save for an education?

-Investing in a 529 plan is only one of several ways to save for college.
-Other tax-advantaged ways to save for college include Coverdell education savings accounts, Uniform Gifts to Minors Act (UGMA) accounts, Uniform Transfers to Minors Act (UTMA) accounts, tax-exempt municipal securities, and savings bonds.
-Saving or investing for college in a taxable account or with other types of investments are also options.
-Each option for saving for college has advantages and disadvantages and may have a different impact on your student’s eligibility for financial aid.
+Investing in a 529 plan is only one of several ways to save for an education.
+Other tax-advantaged ways to save for an education include Coverdell education savings accounts, Uniform Gifts to Minors Act (UGMA) accounts, Uniform Transfers to Minors Act (UTMA) accounts, tax-exempt municipal securities, and savings bonds.
+Saving or investing for an education in a taxable account or with other types of investments are also options.
+Each option for saving for an education has advantages and disadvantages and may have a different impact on your student’s eligibility for financial aid and your tax situation.
 For additional information on tax implications, please consult a tax adviser.

-4. Should I invest in a 529 college savings plan or a 529 prepaid tuition plan?
+4. Should I invest in a 529 education savings plan or a 529 prepaid tuition plan?

-College savings plans are typically more flexible.
+Education savings plans are typically more flexible.
 They usually don’t have residency requirements, offer different kinds of investment options, and can generally be used at any college or university for tuition, mandatory fees and room and board, as well as for tuition at elementary and secondary schools, certain expenses required for participation in registered apprenticeship programs, and qualified education loan repayments up to $10,000 total per beneficiary.
-As with any investment, college savings plans also expose your saved money to investment risk, including loss of principal.
+As with any investment, education savings plans also expose your saved money to investment risk, including loss of principal.

-Please see the Investor Bulletin, An Introduction to 529 Plans, for more information about the differences between college savings plans and prepaid tuition plans.
+Please see the Investor Bulletin, An Introduction to 529 Plans, for more information about the differences between education savings plans and prepaid tuition plans.

-5. If I choose a 529 college savings plan, which plan should I choose?
+5. If I choose a 529 education savings plan, which plan should I choose?